 - Teaching Arrangements

 Paddison, R. and Hutton, T., 2015: Cities and Economic Changes, Sage, Los Angeles

 Tallon, A., 2013: Urban Regeneration in the UK, Routledge, London

 - Global perspective, Interdisciplinary perspective, Scholarship, Communication, Critical

 - Learning Outcomes

-- To demonstrate a critical understanding of key urban theories, discourses and practices
+- Demonstrate a critical understanding of key urban theories, discourses and practices

-- To collect and analyse data, and draw meaningful insightful conclusions from a local case study that contributes to wider debates in urban geography
+- Collect and analyse data, and draw meaningful insightful conclusions from a local case study that contributes to wider debates in urban geography

-- To effectively communicate research findings both orally and in written forms
+- Effectively communicate research findings both orally and in written forms

-- To critique and evaluate how urban space is shaped by and shapes social and economic relations
+- Critique and evaluate how urban space is shaped by and shapes social and economic relations